Tag Archive for: pr for fast growing companies

 Upstart consumer brands can become hypergrowth consumer brands by investing in very defined strategic PR initiatives.
 Connect with us today to learn more about our laser-focused PR programs for ambitious brands.

 If there’s a single buzzword that describes what every entrepreneur and investor is chasing right now, it’s “hyper-growth.”
 Hypergrowth refers to the exponential expansion that certain businesses experience as they quickly go from non-entity to ubiquity in their field.
-Think Zoom, Uber, Facebook, and many of the other fastest-growing companies you’ve heard of.
+Think Zoom, Uber, Facebook, and many of the other fastest-growing startups you’ve heard of.
 But while rapid expansion might not seem like a bad problem to have, if you aren’t prepared for it, your business’s growth could collapse just as quickly.

 If your company is seeking a hyper-growth model or otherwise finds itself in a period of massive growth, it is imperative that you have a plan in place to prevent your company’s leadership and workers from getting burned out by the challenges of dealing with rapid expansion.
 Let’s take a closer look at what a hyper-growth company is, and what you can do to ensure that a period of hyper-growth doesn’t end in an equally steep downturn.